Skip to content

 At a typical primary care visit, medical providers routinely screen for common illnesses like high blood pressure, diabetes, and high cholesterol.
 Until recently, though, it was less common for primary care providers to screen or offer treatment for common behavioral health issues like depression, anxiety, and substance use disorders.
 Considering that mental illness and substance … Continued

-Why We Support Integrated Behavioral Health
+Why Support Integrated Behavioral Health?

 Learn from MHCF Program Director Scott Malloy more about why the Foundation is supporting Integrated Behavioral Health and what our core strategies are.

-Integrated Behavioral Health Initiative
+Integrated Behavioral Health Initiative Press Release

 Announcing a new, statewide initiative to support better health care for people with who have a combination of medical problems, mental illness, and/or addiction.